 STRIPE Development Committee

-STRIPE Workshop was designed and created by a sub-committee of Texas A&M faculty:
+STRIPE Workshop was designed and created by a sub-committee of Texas A&M faculty who have been serving as members of the STRIDE Committee (recently renamed to the ADVANCE Workshop Committee):

 - Rebecca Schlegel (Co-Chair), College of Liberal Arts